 Amazon Fire TV Tips and Tricks: Nine Hidden Features about Amazon’s TV Streamer

-Fire TV Feature #1: Learn to Use The Shortcut Menu
+Feature #1: Use The Shortcut Menu

-Fire TV Feature #2: Use Your Amazon Tablet as a Second Screen
+Feature #2: Use Your Amazon Tablet as a Second Screen

 If you have an Amazon Fire tablet, you can use it as a second screen for watching content on Amazon Prime Instant or for navigating around your Fire Stick.
 You can also push content to your tablet, meaning you can enjoy your Fire TV even if someone else uses the actual TV.